eclipse-velocitas/velocitas-docs/content/en/docs/contribution-guidelines/_index.md

 - Additional front matter that can be added –
   - url : &quot;specifying a definite url to the file&quot;
   - weight : 10 (used for ordering your content in lists.
 Lower weight gets higher precedence.)
-- The images need to be put in path velocitas-docs/hugo/hugo/static/assests.
-The image reference should be /assests/image.jpg in the markdown file.
+- The images need to be put in path `velocitas-docs/hugo/hugo/static/assets`.
+The image reference should be `/assets/image.jpg` in the markdown file.
   (Note: Do not use relative paths or url)
 - In case you are creating a new folder, create \_index.md file with the front matter only.

 ## Running Locally

 - Install hugo version 0.98.0 extended [Release v0.98.0 · gohugoio/hugo (github.com)](https://github.com/gohugoio/hugo/releases/tag/v0.98.0)
-- Install Docsy theme in the path velocitas-docs/hugo/hugo/theme –
+- Install docsy theme in the path velocitas-docs/hugo/hugo/theme –

 ```bash
 #Run this command from the root directory of velocitas-docs